-Whether or not you’ve used a pressure washer, you’re likely already aware of their cleaning ability.
+Whether or not you’ve used a pressure washer, you’re likely already aware of its cleaning ability.
 There are entire YouTube channels and blogs devoted to the pleasure of watching things go from utter filth to pristine cleanness with nothing more than a forceful blast of water.

-Seriously, just check out this doormat:
+Seriously, just check out this doormat.

 Before you start your own pressure washing project, it’s important to follow a few simple safety rules.
 Consumer Reports published this informative article, which includes the precaution to “Wear goggles, long pants, and sturdy footwear — never flip-flops — to protect yourself while using any pressure washer.”